A Deeper Love: Critical reception

 Larry Flick from Billboard magazine wrote that here, the massive 1992 club hit for Clivillés & Cole "gets a dynamic, melodramatic reading from the Queen of Soul", describing it as "gospel-soaked" and stating further that the album version "sticks fairly close in style to the original record, with myriad remixes traveling down a variety of more current, trend-conscious roads.
 C&C deliver an abundance of slammin' sounds that are over-the-top enough to keep up with La Franklin's vocal."
 Alexis Petridis from The Guardian named it a "great excursion into house music", noting that "picking up on the religious undercurrent of the lyrics, she shifts from scat singing to fervent gospel sermonising".
 Pan-European magazine Music & Media commented, "What would good old Jerry Wexler think of this?
 The Queen of the Atlantic soul now offers her services to C&C's dance hit factory."

 Andy Beevers from Music Week gave the song a top score of five out of five, stating that it "manages to be even more uplifting" than the 1992 original, and "has all the hallmarks of a big hit."
 Karen Holmes from The Network Forty felt that here, the singer "waves her magical wand again with a brilliant rendition that transcends any format restrictions.
 Taking the best of what we remember her for, then adding a little more spice than in recent projects, this track targets all demos."
 Terry Staunton from NME concluded, "This finds Aretha in fine voice and will do very well."
 Dutch NOS/Hilversum DJ/producer Tom Blomberg was continually struck by Franklin's "incredible gospel-esque" vocals.
 He said, "That dance groove is still very acceptable for radio.
 Besides, it's no longer 1967, technique has developed since then, so why wouldn't she benefit from that?"
 Adam Higginbotham from Select stated that it "is great".
 Tony Cross from Smash Hits gave Franklin's version three out of five, writing that "the grandmother of soul has belted it out big style.
 It's just what you'd expect, a real soul sisters' smash with gospel girls that have thrown away their hymn sheets for something fun and funky.
 Go for it, grandma."

+Music video

+The music video for "A Deeper Love" was directed by Greg Gold and filmed on location in Chicago.
+It features Franklin wearing large earrings and a white sweater, performing in an urban city setting.
+Sometimes, she also wears a black hat.
+Parts of the video have a sepia tone and also features footage from Sister Act 2: Back in the Habit.
+In many scenes there are a crowd of young people dancing, singing and clapping in unison along to the performance by Franklin.
+In Europe, "A Deeper Love" was B-listed on German music television channel VIVA in April 1994.
+Four months later, it was A-listed on France's MCM.